-If possible, attend an orientation session before filling out an application so you are confident in the agency's abilities to meet your needs.
+If possible, attend an orientation session before filling out an application to ensure you are confident in the agency's abilities to meet your needs.
 Application fees are often non-refundable, even if you decide to work through a different agency or change your mind about adopting.

-Once you have chosen an agency and have completed the application process, ask your social worker how you should go about scheduling and preparing for your homestudy.
-Misconception: People question if a person over the age of 55 Reality: Many adopted children live with an adoptive parent
+Once you have chosen an agency and have completed the application process, ask your social worker how you should go about scheduling and preparing for your home study.